theodi/bothan/_includes/getting_started.md

 Bothan instance to Heroku (requires a free Heroku account, but you'll be walked through the process if you don't).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https%3A%2F%2Fgithub.com%2Ftheodi%2Fbothan)

+Your instance will come with a free [mLab](https://mlab.com/) sandbox database, enough to store around 500,000 metrics.
+This can be upgraded any time via Heroku.